claudiarella/academic-kickstart/content/authors/admin/_index.md

 ---

+I am a graduate student in Mathematical and Theoretical Physics exploring in different research areas for the purpose of probing the most fundamental physical phenomena and their underlying mathematical structures.

-I am a graduate student in Mathematical and Theoretical Physics, currently pursuing the Master Class in Mathematical Physics 2019-20 at the University of Geneva, Switzerland, funded by the NCCR SwissMAP Excellence Fellowship.
+I am currently participating in the Master Class in Mathematical Physics 2019-20 at the University of Geneva, Switzerland, funded by the NCCR SwissMAP Excellence Fellowship.

+In collaboration with Prof. Francis Brown (Mathematical Institute, University of Oxford), I am working on a research project in the field of Motivic Amplitudes investigating the motivic Galois coaction and factorisation theorems in the case of Feynman graphs with non-generic kinematics.

+In collaboration with Prof. Francesco Riva (Department of Theoretical Physics, University of Geneva), I am working on a research project in the area of Effective Field Theory investigating restrictions on Horndeski theories placed by positivity bounds.